sngular/scc-multiapi-converter/README.md

 - Add support for generating contracts from avro files.
 - Further investigation for OpenApi/AsyncApi and Spring Cloud Contract possibilities.
 - More testing and fixing possible bugs that may occur in the future.
+- Get rid of the OpenApi parser in order to control our own code.